HistoricEngland/arches-containers/readme.md

     This starts the containers and the Arches development server.

     ```sh
-    arches-containers manage -p my_project up
+    arches-containers manage up
     ```

-1. Open a browser and navigate to `http://localhost:8002`.
+1. Open a browser and navigate to `http://localhost:8002` once setup and webpack builds are complete.

 ### Create a Project